eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 Let's say we would like to write a gateway and would like to forward every incoming message from a subscriber with the same callback.
 For instance we could perform a memcopy of the received data into a specific struct.
-Additionally, we would like to count all processed samples therefor we provide an extra void pointer argument called `contextData` which is a pointer to an `uint64_t`.
+Additionally, we would like to count all processed samples.
+Therefore we provide an extra void pointer argument called `contextData` which is a pointer to an `uint64_t`.

 This could be performed by a function that we attach to an event as a